Logan-Locke/unsupervised-galaxy-denoising-reconstructing-clustering/README.md

 ## Project Overview

-This project used the Galaxy Zoo:
+This project uses the Galaxy Zoo:
-CANDELS (or GZ: CANDELS) dataset to identify and cluster galaxies based on their visual features using an autoencoder.
+CANDELS (or GZ: CANDELS) dataset to de-noise, cluster, and classify galaxies based on their visual features using an autoencoder and contrastive learning.

 ## Data Overview